tha0pham/note-app/README.md

 ## Prerequisites

-Before you begin ensure you have met the following requirements:
+Before you run the app ensure you have met the following requirements:
 * You have installed git version 2.22 or higher (https://git-scm.com/downloads)
 * You have installed python version 3.6 or higher (https://www.python.org/downloads/)
 * You have installed SQLite (version 3 / SQLite3) (https://www.sqlite.org/download.html)